Naohiro2g/minecraft_remote_unity/README.md

 ### Client/sender

-"Sender" alos has MinecraftRemoteSender.cs and send_demo_01.cs attached.
-These scripts are for sending messages in the manner of Minecraft Remote.
+The sender script MinecraftRemoteSender.cs is also attached to the "Server".
+It sends messages produced by demo scripts to the server in the format of Minecraft Remote.

+Building demo scripts send_demo_01.cs and send_demo_02.cs are attached to the red capsule.

 These four scripts will be started automatically when you run the scene.